 We hosted a clinical summit with PCN leaders to agree a shortlist of digital opportunities to pursue.
 The discussion focused on how to make digital change stick with their PCNs.

-We produced a detailed implementation plan including a set of recommendations for action following this agreement for the STP to take forward.
-We also provided early implementation support for the programme, including appointing an evaluation team from the University of Cambridge and agreeing an evaluation protocol in order to judge the success of delivery.
+We produced a detailed implementation plan including a set of recommendations for the STP to take forward.
+We also provided early implementation support for the programme, including appointing an evaluation team from the University of Cambridge and agreeing an evaluation protocol to judge the success of delivery.

 We recognised that there was significant potential to improve diabetes care but it was clear from PCN and practice engagement that overcoming variation of existing practices was essential to get the most benefit from digital tools.
 There wasn’t a consistent pathway in place across practices and there was variation in practice performance in meeting the type 2 diabetes treatment targets.
 The PCNs were largely working as individual practices without a clear strategy for improvement as a network.

 We held two workshops in each PCN area to support operational implementation of the new pathway.
 The first workshop was for all relevant PCN staff, and the second invited staff from local acute, community and local authority lifestyle teams to come together with PCN staff to embed joint working opportunities.

-We developed a final document which brought together learning from the programme overall – setting out the approach we had taken, lessons learned and changes that had been put in place as a result.
-The intention is that the STP will use this to implement digital first pathway redesign for other pathways.
+We produced a document that brought together learning from the programme – setting out our approach, lessons learned and resultant changes that had been put in place.
+The STP intends to use this to implement digital first pathway redesign for other pathways.